usadson/WebEngine/README.md

 # WebEngine
-This project is the repository of WebEngine (a.k.a.
-W4), a free-and-open-source web-browser project by me [Tristan](https://github.com/usadson).
+This project is the repository of WebEngine, a free-and-open-source web-browser project.
 This isn't a full-fledged browser — of course — and is just a hobbyist project.
-Feel free to look through the code and contribute to the project.
+Feel free to look through the code and maybe even contribute to the project.

 ## Dependencies
 This project is using [LibreSSL](https://libressl.org/) for its TLS library, GLFW for the window manager (this can be changed, and using a different implementation is possible by deriving from the [Rendering::Window](src/rendering/window/window.hpp) class.
-W4 chooses from the supported renderers, this *will include* [OpenGL](https://www.opengl.org/), [Vulkan](https://www.khronos.org/vulkan/), a software renderer, and maybe [DirectX](https://en.wikipedia.org/wiki/DirectX/).
+WebEngine chooses from the supported renderers, this *will include* [OpenGL](https://www.opengl.org/), [Vulkan](https://www.khronos.org/vulkan/), a software renderer, and maybe [DirectX](https://en.wikipedia.org/wiki/DirectX/).
 For OpenGL, the project depends on [GLEW](http://glew.sourceforge.net/), an OpenGL loader.
 To draw fonts, this project uses [FreeType](https://www.freetype.org/).

 ## Building
 To build the project, make sure you have the required dependencies stated above.
-To make a simple build on GNU/Linux, a call to `make` is adequate.
-This will use the `c++` command to build the project which is often symlinked to `g++`  and uses pkg-config to locate the dependencies.
+To make a simple build on Linux, a call to `make` is adequate.
+This will use the clang compiler and uses pkg-config to locate the dependencies.
 To change the default compilation, edit the [Makefile](Makefile).
-(In the future, a `./configure` system may be useful.)

 ## Code Style
 This code of this project mainly consists of C/C++17 code.
-The code style closest to the code in this project is the [OpenBSD style](https://man.openbsd.org/style). `#include`s are formatted in form (each section is seperated by an empty line):
+The code style closest to the code in this project is the [OpenBSD style](https://man.openbsd.org/style).
+`#include`s are formatted in form (each section is seperated by an empty line):
 * _If this is a .cpp file:_ `#include "<name>.hpp"`
 * `#include` C++ STL Files
 * `#include` C STL Files
 * `#include` Libraries
 * `#include` Header Files

 Identation are tabulators.
 Unfortunately, due to namespace's and C++'s long names, a 80-character line-limit is impossible, but try to conform to that rule when writing comments, and seperating the argument list by newlines to prevent long-lines is good practice.

 ## Directory Structure
 The project is seperated into different directories, and the main source code is located in the [src](src) directory.